joeban0608/ZTM-challenge-8-LandingPage/README.md

 ### How to use?
 - There have some positive sentence which have author link that you could click the link to review the author history.
-- You could also click the keep follow me button to next page in the website footerf.
+- You could also click the keep follow me button to next page in the website footer.